-Pickled Wild Mushrooms
+Pickled Wild Mushrooms - 2 Versions

 This is an easy recipe for a SMALL batch of pickled mushrooms.
 You can use the wild mushrooms on their own, or mix in with store bought if preferred.